-$\textbf{1.} \ \, \textbf{Click the button PTZ} \ in \ the \ lower-right \ corner \ of \ the \ PTZ \ setting \ interface;$ to show the PTZ control panel.

-Or click the PTZ Control icon in the quick setting bar, or select the PTZ option in the right-click menu

-- 2. Choose Camera in the dropdown list. - 3.
-Click the General tab.
+- Click the button PTZ in the lower-right corner of the PTZ setting interface; Or press the PTZ button on the front panel or click the PTZ Control icon in the quick setting bar, or select the PTZ option in the right-click menu to show the PTZ control panel. - 2.
+Choose Camera in the dropdown list. - 3.
+Click the button to show the general settings of the PTZ control.